 Online training starts at $325 for the 2-day courses.

 For in-person training taught at your facility, travel, number of participants, multiple course bookings and your organization’s core functions will be considered in the final agreed pricing.

-For more intimate or executive classes, a fee will be negotiated.
+For more intimate or executive classes, let’s have a conversation.
+Request a quote here.

-Different formats can be arranged depending on your group’s needs, size, and availability.
-The standard I.C.I.S.F. courses require specific contact hours with the instructor for completion.
+Various formats can be arranged depending on your group’s needs, size, and availability.
+I.C.I.S.F. courses require specific contact hours with the instructor.
 Typically courses run over two sequential days.
 A series of evening classes can also be arranged.

 Larger classes can be accommodated with the addition of an assisting instructor who is also I.C.I.S.F approved, or a mental health professional.